davxy/jam-conformance/fuzz-proto/README.md

   one is sent.
 - **Response requirements:** Every response must match the expected message type for the corresponding request.
-- **Import failures:** If a block import fails, the target must return the state root of the last successfully imported block.
-This response always indicates an import failure.
-Then wait for the next block from the target as usual.
+- **Import failures:** If a block import fails, the target must return a zero hash (i.e. a 32 bytes octet string of all zeroes) and then wait for the next block from the fuzzer as usual.
 - **State verification:** After each block import, state roots are compared to detect inconsistencies.
 - **Full state retrieval:** The `GetState` request is issued only when a state